susanBuck/rp/ssi.md

 Your URL should look something like this: `http://cs.wellesley.edu/~yourUsername/lab04/index.html`.

-## Pages for the remaining three houses.
+## Pages for the remaining three houses

 * index.html &#x2713;
 * gryffindor.html &#x2713;